covidgraph/visual-graph-explorer/README.md

 Run the application here: https://live.yworks.com/covidgraph

-This repository contains a sample application that can be used as a template to browse the "covid-graph" See [https://covidgraph.org](https://covidgraph.org) for more info.
+This repository contains a sample application that can be used as a template to browse the "covid-graph" See [https://covidgraph.org](https://covidgraph.org) for more information.

 ## See also

 * [Learn more about yFiles](https://www.yworks.com/products/yfiles), the software library for visualizing, editing, and analyzing graphs

-## How to run this app
+## How to run and develop this app as a software developer

-You need a copy of the [yFiles for HTML](https://www.yworks.com/products/yfiles-for-html) diagramming library in order to run this application.
+You need a copy of the [yFiles for HTML](https://www.yworks.com/products/yfiles-for-html) diagramming library in order to develop this application.
 You can download a free test version of yFiles in the [yWorks Customer Center](https://my.yworks.com/signup?product=YFILES_HTML_EVAL).

-Checkout this project, then extract the yFiles for HTML package to some directory and run the initial steps in the package for playing with the demos.
-This will also create an `npm` package file (using `npm pack` in the `lib\es-modules` directory).
+Checkout this project, then extract the yFiles for HTML package zip to some directory and run the initial steps in that package for playing with the demos (execute the `start_demos` script or install the `package.json` in the `demos` directory).
+This will automatically create an `npm` package file (`yfiles-22.0.2-eval.tar.gz`) (using `npm pack` in the `lib\es-modules` directory), but of course this last step can also be done, manually.

-That file needs to be placed top-level in this directory so that it can be installed via npm into the project.
+That `tar.gz` file needs to be placed top-level in the directory of this checkout next to this file so that it can be installed via `npm i` or `yarn` into this project (it is referenced in the [`package.json`, here](https://github.com/covidgraph/visual-graph-explorer/blob/de26bcd14ec547b7caa43b308954a7dea900c9b2/package.json#L40)).
-Before you do that, also copy the `license.json` file from the yFiles package as `yfiles-license.json` and also drop it into this directory.
+Before you compile and run the project, also copy the `license.json` file from the yFiles package (find it it `lib\license.json` as `yfiles-license.json` and also drop it into this directory.
-Finally for live debugging aids, add `yfiles-typeinfo.js` from the `ide-support` directory.
+Finally for live debugging aids, add `yfiles-typeinfo.js` from the `ide-support` directory, here.

+This is what your directory contents should look like:

 ```
 documents